Mystery Of Ancient Language PIE From Which Half Of All Languages Originate

 Language PIE is believed to have been spoken in the region from about 4500 to 2500 B.C.
 Linguist Will Chang from UC Berkeley conducted a comprehensive study of the Proto-Indo-European language and discovered that the first linguistic divergence occurred about 6,500 years ago.
 By cross-referencing these findings with an analysis of the Indo-European language tree, Chang and colleagues concluded that conquering Indo-Europeans spread PIE as they moved westward.

 The Kurgan hypothesis has also been confirmed by David Reich of Harvard University.
-Reich examined 69 ancient Eurasian mummies, who lived 8,000 to 3,000 years ago.
-One of the mummies was the famous Iceman Ötzi who was discovered in a 5,000-year-old glacier in the Ötzal Alps in South Tyrol.
+Reich examined 69 ancient Eurasian mummies who lived 8,000 to 3,000 years ago.
+One of the mummies was the famous Iceman Ötzi discovered in a 5,000-year-old glacier in the Ötzal Alps in South Tyrol.
 Genetic tests revealed that certain ailments, including hay fever, derive from Neanderthal genes.

 Based on these results, scientists could conclude that European hunter-gatherers came from the Yamnaya steppe in Russia, appearing around 6,000 to 5,000 years ago.
 These herders originated in the Near East.

 Later, about 4,500 years ago, the Corded Ware people created settlements in the Northern part of Europe, including Germany.
-According to the genetic study conducted by Reich, the Yamnaya Steppe people swept through from the East, settling Europe, and eventually became the Corded Ware people.
-Genetic evidence suggests that most Europeans can trace their ancestry back to the Corded Ware people.
+According to the genetic study conducted by Reich, the Yamnaya Steppe people swept through from the East, settling in Europe and eventually becoming the Corded Ware people.
+Genetic evidence suggests that most Europeans can trace their ancestry to the Corded Ware people.

 Another theory also attempts to explain the origin of the PIE language.
 According to the Anatolian hypothesis that was first developed by British archaeologist Colin Renfrew in 1987 and later supported by evolutionary biologists from the University of Auckland, New Zealand, speakers of the Proto-Indo-European language (PIE) lived in Anatolia during the Neolithic era, beginning about 10,200 BC, and ending between 4500 and 2000 BC.